Synonyms: Gaster (in Greek); venter (in Latin).

 The sympathetic fibres are originated from T6 to T10 spinal sections via greater splanchnic nerves, and coeliac and hepatic plexuses.
 They get to the stomach by running along its arteries.

-The sympathetic provide to the stomach is (a) vasomotor, (b) motor to pyloric sphincter, and inhibitory to the staying gastric musculature, and (c) acts as the main nerve pathway for pain sensations from the stomach.
+The sympathetic supply to the stomach is (a) vasomotor, (b) motor to pyloric sphincter, and inhibitory to the staying gastric musculature, and (c) acts as the main nerve pathway for pain sensations from the stomach.

 The parasympathetic fibres are derived directly from the vagus nerves.